BackendExpert/mysql-easy/README.md

 ### SendEmailTo(transporter, EmailFrom, EmailTo, EmailSubject, EmailBody)

+- IMPORTANT - you must use transporter as veriable in nodejs othervise this not working

 - This function help to send the Email
 - transporter - when you create the configaration of the email sending `SendEmailConfig(EmailService, from, Senderpass)`
 - EmailFrom - same as from in `SendEmailConfig(EmailService, from, Senderpass)`